-We first observe that $\Instance(\mathcal{A}, \omega)$ has $N + 15$ sites and $18$ grouping constraints (or 12 ordering constraints if we use them to model the blocks).
-Furthermore, the height of $\Instance(\mathcal{A}, \omega)$ is linear in $A$ and the width linear in $N$.
-Note that we can scale the whole instance by $2N$ such that $\varepsilon$ becomes one.
-The width and height of the instance is still bounded by a polynomial in the input size, but we can now embed it on an integer grid.
-We argue in the following correctness of the reduction.
-However, to ease the argument, we assume that we do not scale the instance.

 \proofsubparagraph*{($\boldsymbol{\Rightarrow}$)} Let $\left(\mathcal{A}, w\right)$ be a positive instance of \probname{Partition} and $\mathcal{A}_1$ and $\mathcal{A}_2$ a corresponding solution, i.e., we have $\sum_{a \in \mathcal{A}_1} w(a) = \sum_{a \in \mathcal{A}_2} w(a) = A$.
-We transform this information now into an \admissibleText{} labeling for $\Instance(\mathcal{A}, w)$.
+We transform this solution now into an \admissibleText{} labeling for $\Instance(\mathcal{A}, \omega)$.
 The blocks are labeled as in \cref{fig:non-uniform-hardness-block}.
 To determine the position of the labels for the remaining sites, $s_1$ to $s_N$, we traverse them from left to right.
 For any site $s_i$, $1 \leq i \leq N$, we check whether its corresponding element $a_i$ is in $\mathcal{A}_1$ or $\mathcal{A}_2$.
-If it is in $\mathcal{A}_1$, we place the label $\Label_{s_i}$ for $s_i$ as far up as possible, i.e., inside the upper window of \cref{fig:non-uniform-hardness-block}.
-On the other hand, if it is in $\mathcal{A}_2$, we place the label $\Label_{s_i}$ as far down as possible, i.e., inside the lower window of \cref{fig:non-uniform-hardness-block}.
-As the sum of the weights of the elements of $\mathcal{A}_1$ and $\mathcal{A}_2$ evaluates to $A$, respectively, and we reflect the values of the sum in the height of the respective labels, it is guaranteed that we can place all labels for sites that represent entries in $\mathcal{A}_1$ and $\mathcal{A}_2$ in the respective $A$-high windows.
+If $a_i \in \mathcal{A}_1$, we place the label for $s_i$ as far up as possible, i.e., inside the upper window; recall \cref{fig:non-uniform-hardness-block}.
+On the other hand, if $a_i \in \mathcal{A}_2$, we place the label as far down as possible, i.e., inside the lower window.
+As the sum of the weights of the elements of $\mathcal{A}_1$ and $\mathcal{A}_2$ evaluates to $A$, respectively, and we reflect the values of the sum in the height of the respective labels, it is guaranteed that we can place all labels for sites that represent entries in $\mathcal{A}_1$ and $\mathcal{A}_2$ in the respective $A$-high windows on the boundary.
 Finally, by traversing the sites from left to right and assigning the outermost possible position for the respective label, we guarantee that the resulting labeling is planar and thus \admissibleText{}.